ReaganWokorach/ProjectReadme/README.md

 To view the project locally, follow these steps:

 1. Clone the repository:
+2. Clone using SSH key
+3. Clone using the HTTP key
+4. Clone using the GitHub CLI

 ## Another Table of content
    git clone https://github.com/yourusername/web-design-class-project.git